CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

 ---

 :::warning
     - Delivery and Quantity calculations on Supplier Score Card are made based on Purchase Order and Goods Receipt PO documents.
 A specific Purchase Order and Goods Receipt PO must be linked for the function to work correctly.
-It can be done by creating a Goods Receipt PO by using Copy To option on a Purchase Order or connecting the Purchase Order by Copy From Option on Goods Receipt PO.
+It can be done by creating a Goods Receipt Purchase Order by using Copy To option on a Purchase Order or connecting the Purchase Order by Copy From Option on Goods Receipt PO.
     - Dates are compared between lines of documents (not document header dates).
 :::